epinio/epinio/README.md

 page: [detailed push docs](/docs/detailed-push-process.md)

 If you just want an application that works use the one inside the [sample-app directory](assets/sample-app).
-You can copy it on your system with the following commands:
+You can copy it to your system with the following commands:

 ```